dhoyle/splicedocs-jekyll/pages/CmdLineReference/Using/GetStarted.md

 * You can use pipe SQL syntax with the `winsqlshell.cmd` command to run a SQL query from the Windows command prompt:

   `C:\Splice-test\sqlshell>echo show tables; | winsqlshell.cmd -h <splice-machine-hostname> -u <username> -s <password>`

+* In order to use the `-P` password prompt option, the directory that contains the `winsqlshell.cmd` file must be writable by the user.
+This is because the password prompt script creates a temporary file, which is subsequently deleted.

 {: .notePlain}